lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 First, select MBAs with 2000 or more observations by entering ">2000" in the box underneath the table heading ``numObs`` and hitting "enter" as shown as below.
 This will leave only a small fraction of queried 100,000 MBAs above, 25 MBAs in this tutorial.
-To go back to the originally retreived table by removing the applied filter, click the banned filter icon on the top right of the table.
+To go back to the originally retreived table by removing the applied filter, click the remove filter icon on the top right of the table.

 .. figure:: /_static/portal_tut04_step02a.png
     :width: 600